EdinyangaOttoho/Nigerian_Locales/README.md

 ## Usage
 This is quite simple, by the way.
-Simply call the function fetchLGA() which takes two parameters => state (string) and returns an array containing the LGAs inside of that given state as an array
+Simply call the function fetchLGA() which takes one parameter => state (string) and returns an array containing the LGAs inside of that given state as an array

 ## Example:
 ```js